 Inflammatory myofibroblastic tumor: Clara's story

 Clara was born with a tumor the size of a golf ball on the back of her tongue.
-Genetic testing of the tumor showed that Clara had a rare form of cancer called an inflammatory myofibroblastic tumor.
-By obtaining approval for a compassionate use trial—essentially a clinical trial just for her--Clara's doctors were able to successfully treat her cancer with minimal side effects.
+Genetic testing of the tumor showed that Clara had a rare form of cancer.
+By obtaining approval for a compassionate use trial—essentially a clinical trial just for her—Clara's doctors were able to successfully treat her cancer.

 Teo was diagnosed with acute promyelocytic leukemia (APL) and started treatment immediately.
 Thanks to a clinical trial, Teo was able to complete his treatment much more quickly and get back to the activities he loves.